 Most people don't ramble into vacuum forming looking for a problem to solve, rather the opposite .
 Though specific information is not easy to find, it's best to research plastics, thicknesses or even what brands are most popular for what you're specifically intending to do.
 There are endless uses for vacuum forming, so one plastic does not fit all.
 That said, there are a few common types of broadly used plastics that can be explored until you become familiar with what works specifically for your situation.

 ABS- Is a popular lesser expensive plastic.
 Most commonly black, it has hair cell texture on one side and smooth on the other.
 ABS is a tougher more durable plastic.
 For that reason and the fact it can quickly and easily be bonded with Acetone makes it a go to plastic for multiple part builds.
 Also easy to paint.

 PETG - Is a clear material that is very pliable when heated.
 It's very easy to form but also very easy to overheat which often results in webbing.
 A very useful and reasonably priced plastic for indoor uses.
 Clear plastics look great when they are back painted and very popular for those reasons.

-POLYCARBONATE - Is also clear but is known for it's durability and UV resistence. it's very popular with Remote Control enthusiasts for car bodies.
-It's also more expensive than PETG and has to be dried before use or it creates tiny bubbles in the plastic giving it a cloudy look.
+POLYCARBONATE - Is also clear but is known for it's durability and UV resistance. it's very popular with Remote Control enthusiasts for car bodies.
+It's often more expensive than PETG and often required to be dried before use or it creates tiny bubbles in the plastic giving it a cloudy look.

 HIGH IMPACT POLYSTYRENE (HIPS) - Is an easy plastic to form and is usually opaque white.
 Don't let the "high impact" fool you, it has more of a tendency to crack and tear but is good for many things depending on what you're using it for.
 It's great for duplicating molds and lighter stress projects.